mattjcamp/coderr/README.md

 # Coder

-Coder helps you write SQL code in a way that presents a clear workflow.
+coderr helps you write SQL code in a way that presents a clear workflow.

 Here is an example that aggregates earthquake information from the built-in `quakes` dataset.: